-Report the number of degree or certificate programs offered during the previous year (2008-09) for which students could meet 50% or more of their requirements for any of the programs by taking distance education or correspondence courses.
+Report the number of degree or certificate programs offered during the prior year (2009-10) for which students could meet 50% or more of their requirements for any of the programs by taking distance education or correspondence courses.

-Definition: Program means a postsecondary educational program offered by an institution of higher education that leads to an academic or professional degree, certificate, or othter recognized educational credential.
+Definition: Program means a postsecondary educational program offered by an institution of higher education that leads to an academic or professional degree, certificate, or other recognized educational credential.

 Summer Programs.
-Students attending summer sessions to complete requirements for graduation are considered to be part of the prior year.
+Students attending summer sessions to complete requirements for graduation are considered to be part of the previous year.
 Students starting early, who take summer courses and continue in the Fall are to be counted in the current cohort being reported.